South Park, Fulham

 South Park is a 7.9 hectare park in the London Borough of Hammersmith and Fulham.
 South Park contains a public cricket pitch, tennis courts, football pitches, netball and basketball courts.
 In addition there is a large children's playground fenced off from the main park and a 1 km perimeter walk used by runners, walkers, dogs and their owners.
 Many people enjoy South Park for its unique trees and well maintained gardens.
 A nursery for 2-5 year olds operates out of the cricket pavilion.

 History

-South Park opened in 1904 after local benefactress and naturalist Ms Charlotte Sulivan sold the land to the Fulham Borough Council for use as a public recreation ground.
+South Park opened on 24 May 1904 after local benefactress Charlotte Sulivan, the niece of Lord Palmerston, sold the land to Fulham Borough Council for use as a public recreation ground.

 The land was formerly known as Broom House Farm and Southfields Farm.
 The land had been part of the Sulivan private lands though it had been leased to Messrs Veithch & Sons of Chelsea as a nursery for fruit trees.